-- (i) Common liability exclusions: employers' liability, property in the insured's custody, contractual liability (see 1.1(d)(iii)(3) above), etc. - (ii) Liability arising from the design, plan, formula or specification of the goods.
+- (i) Common liability exclusions: employers' liability, property in the insured's custody, contractual liability (see 1.1(d)(iii)(4) above), etc. - (ii) Liability arising from the design, plan, formula or specification of the goods.
 (Suppose a TV cabinet which was designed to carry an unusually light maximum weight of 50 kg cannot bear the weight of a 55 kg TV and collapses.
-Liability so arising, if any, is not normally insurable by a products liability policy.) - (iii) Liability arising from instruction, advice or information on the characteristics, use, storage or application of the goods. - (iv) Liability in respect of the repair, alteration or replacement of any goods.
+Liability so arising, if any, is not normally insurable by a products liability policy.) - (iii) Liability arising from instruction, advice or information given on the characteristics, use, storage or application of the goods. - (iv) Liability in respect of the repair, alteration or replacement of any goods.
 (Suppose an insured is a supplier of CD players, and a consumer has had one of these properly installed in his car.
 Owing to some manufacturing defect in this CD player, it catches fire when being in use, destroying itself and the whole car.
-In such circumstances, only the liability in respect of the destruction of the car will be covered, but not the responsibility for replacing the CD player.) - (d) Policy limit: The limit of indemnity may be an aggregate limit, so that early claims reduce the amount of cover available for the rest of the year unless additional coverage is purchased. - (e) "Dangerous" markets: Some parts of the world are notoriously claims-conscious, especially the U.S. and North America generally.
+In such circumstances, only the liability in respect of the destruction of the car will be covered, but not the responsibility for replacing the CD player.) - (d) Policy limit: The limit of indemnity may be an aggregate limit (or "limit per period"), so that early claims reduce the amount of cover available for the rest of the policy period accordingly unless the cover is reinstated in time.

+- (e) "Dangerous" markets: Some parts of the world are notoriously claims-conscious, especially the U.S. and North America generally.
 Supplying products to these markets is fraught with risk and cover may be expensive or difficult to obtain. - (f) "Claims-made" policies: These are described above and are slightly more likely with products liability insurance.